navipartner/docs/content/en/docs/retail/pos_processes/how-to/digital_receipts/index.md

 type: docs
 ---

-Digital receipts are a virtual replacement for printed receipts, which shorten the payment path, speed up the process of issuing receipts, and provide a more convenient assurance for warranty or return purposes.
+Digital receipts are a virtual replacement for printed receipts, which reduce the length of the payment path, speed up the process of issuing receipts, and provide a more convenient assurance for warranty or return purposes.

 You can use Fiskaly API to generate digital receipts after POS sales have been concluded.